 Camp Bestival 2016.
 What an epic adventure.

-Unbelievably it was a few weekends ago now that we were packing up Dolly The Caravan and making the journey down to Lulworth in Dorset.
+Unbelievably it was a few weekends ago now that we were packing up Dolly The Caravan; to make the journey down to Lulworth in Dorset.

 Because there’s too much to fit into one post, I’ve decided that this is going to be a little preamble.